-In these tumultuous times, we could all do with a little respite, not least the people of Australia who have had a particularly difficult few months of raging bushfires.
-One thing they have to look forward to is the radio poll of the nation’s top 100 songs - a uniquely unifying event that entertains the nation every January (their summer).
+One thing folks in Australia look forward to at this time of the year is the radio poll of the nation’s top 100 songs - a uniquely unifying event that entertains the nation every January (their summer).

 Over the decades, state radio station Triple J’s Hottest 100 campaign has shone a light on droves of fresh musical talent.
 Starting as a mere acorn of an idea in the late 1980s, Triple J’s Hottest 100 rundown has picked up serious momentum over the years, becoming a national institution.

 To celebrate the 2020 rundown, we’ll delve into this Australian annual musical bonanza and also consider the pivotal role that music plays in marketing.

 Triple J is a government-funded radio station based in Sydney.
 Since 1975, the station has been committed to playing alternative music across genres while placing emphasis on highlighting the talents of homegrown artists.
 Triple J’s communications aim to appeal to a wide national audience while inspiring the listenership of young alternative music enthusiasts.

 Conjured up by former Triple J worker Lawrie Zion in 1988 as a way to get under the skin of its listeners and find out the nation’s favorite songs, this most iconic of polls has shed light on a wealth of talent over the years.

 The poll started as a list of ‘favorite songs of all time’, but in 1993 the rules changed to a ‘best songs of the past 12 months’ rundown.
 This move gave the Hottest 100 new life by keeping it relevant year upon year.